 Cryotherapy or “icing” can be useful for bruising, inflammation and other superficial injuries.
-While the evidence supporting the effectiveness of cryotherapy for injuries is tenuous, it can provide some minor comfort where inflammation and swelling is involved.
+While the evidence supporting the effectiveness of cryotherapy for injuries is tenuous, it can provide some minor comfort where inflammation and swelling are involved.

-Heat can be useful for muscle spasms, tension, chronic pain and other situations associated with throbbing or aching feelings.
+Heat can be used for muscle spasms, tension, chronic pain and other situations associated with throbbing or aching feelings.
 Warmth can have a calming effect as well, which can sooth some of the emotional aspects associated with pain.

 Be careful when using temperature-based therapies in treating pain, because there could be an opposite-to-the-desired effect.
 The rule of thumb is to do what feels good to you.

 When considering supplements, as with all pain interventions and therapies you must consult with your healthcare provider.
 There are many on the market that can help with different types pain.
 WebMD offers a comprehensive article listing supplements that can ease different types of pain.